What Kigali bird numbers tell us about life in Rwanda

 ALSO READ: Youth demand lead roles, funding in drive to fight climate change

-Local conservationists say the development signals that the exercise by government and partners to rid wetlands of polluting activities, which intensified over the past three years, are paying off albeit resulting in loss of livelihoods and business in some instances.
+Local conservationists say the development signals that the exercise by government and partners to rid wetlands of polluting activities, which intensified over the past three years, are paying off albeit resulting in loss of livelihoods and business, in instances.

 Clearing the structures, however, paved the way for authorities to plan rehabilitation works similar to what was carried out in Nyandungu.